Wednesday, June 18, 2025

 I never appreciated what we had.

-So much joy and peace biking the KATY trail together.
+So much joy and peace travelling the KATY trail and Scotland together.

-The other half of our life was daily concerns for his health—
+The other half of our marriage was daily concerns for his health—

 I did the best I could, sparing no cost financially or emotionally.